 The head of household and all family members 18 and older will be strongly encouraged to attend the interview together.
-However, either the head of household or the spouse/co-head may attend the interview on behalf of the family.
+However, either the head of household or the spouse/cohead may attend the interview on behalf of the family.
 Verification of information pertaining to adult members of the household not present at the interview will not begin until signed release forms are returned to the PHA.

-The interview will be conducted only if the head of household or spouse/co-head provides appropriate documentation of legal identity.
+The interview will be conducted only if the head of household or spouse/cohead provides appropriate documentation of legal identity (Chapter 7 provides a discussion of proper documentation of legal identity).
 If the family representative does not provide the required documentation, the appointment may be rescheduled when the proper documents have been obtained.